savannahjune/hfaevents/README.md

 2) Drag the index.html file into any browser to begin using!

-3) If you want to continue working on the project, run npm install from the root folder to install Sass and grunt.
-Then run grunt to have sass compile into css on change.

 ###### Future Plans:
 * Add tests when using an actual database to ensure that RSVP is added to the logged in user's information.